30 Irresistible Beef Tenderloin Recipes

 Creating a two-zone fire lets you sear the meat over direct heat and then finish cooking it over indirect to a beautiful medium-rare.
 Beginner's tip: As you grill, keep the lid closed to maintain the temperature.

 Beef Tenderloin Steaks with Chipotle Butter and Bell Pepper Sauté

 Make sure the cast-iron skillet is hot before adding the steaks so that they get a nicely browned crust on both sides.
 We like both red and orange peppers, though just one color will work.

 For a special-occasion meal, you can’t go wrong with a smoked beef tenderloin.
 This simple, largely hands-off cooking method allows the tenderloin’s inherently rich and savory flavor to be enhanced with a gentle smokiness; plus, the low and slow heat of the smoker guarantees exceptionally succulent beef.
 Presented with a vibrant chimichurri sauce, this smoked beef tenderloin is absolutely dressed to impress.
 And it makes the perfect holiday main course given that it pairs beautifully with everything from classic, buttery mashed potatoes to green bean casserole.
 Note: This method also works well with other cuts of beef.
 For easy, budget friendly substitutions for tenderloin, try one of the other cuts listed at the bottom of the recipe.

 Seared beef tenderloin that's rubbed with orange zest, chili powder, and salt adorn simple toasted baquettes in the stand-out appetizer, Basque Beef Tenderloin Crostini.

-Beef Tenderloin with Merlot Jam
+Beef Tenderloin with Garlic-and-Merlot Jam